 Please use this link when referring to this content.

-InfluenceMap has undertaken analysis of European consumer products companies' and their industry associations' policy engagement on a key policy in the EU's Circular Economy Action Plan, the Packaging and Packaging Waste Regulation.
+InfluenceMap has undertaken analysis of European consumer products companies' and their industry associations' policy engagement on a key policy in the EU's Circular Economy Action Plan, the Ecodesign for Sustainable Products Regulation (ESPR).